codebirde/codebirde/README.md

-## Hi there 👋 🌱 I’m currently learning SQL, AMPscript and HTML 💬 Ask me about Salesforce Marketing Cloud training and digital marketing strategy.
+## Hi there 👋 🌱 I’m currently learning SQL, AMPscript and HTML 💬 Ask me about Salesforce, CRM, Marketing Cloud and digital marketing strategy.